Generic selectors

 CONCLUSION

-To sum up, we would like to state that, while teaching students still require more than just a chalkboard and chalk, we also need to regularly use cutting-edge new technologies into our practice to ensure that teaching art will continue to exist in the present and the future.
+To sum up, we would like to state that, while teaching students still requires more than just a chalkboard and chalk, we also need to regularly use cutting-edge new technologies into our practice to ensure that teaching art will continue to exist in the present and the future.

 Ethical approval